 - Parliamentary Questions (41 KB, PDF) (41 KB, PDF)

 A consultation on decriminalising non-payment of the TV licence fee closed on 1 April 2020.
+The Government has yet to respond.
 This Library Paper looks at the current offence and what's been said on decriminalisation.